Nygrenmn/CineArchive/README.md

 - Add films to a personal watchlist and export it as a CSV file
 - Import and clear your watchlist
 - Write and view film reviews
+- Admin panel for:
+  - Testing database connection
+  - Running SQL queries
+  - Uploading/downloading CSV files
-- Admin menu for testing DB connection, running SQL queries, uploading/downloading CSV files, and adding films to the database
+  - Adding films to the database

 ## My Contributions
 I was responsible for `DatabaseConnection.java`, `Film.java`, and `FilmDAO.java`, and co-developed `FilmHandler.java` with a team member.